Dr. Tamara Zach

 • Cerebral palsy and neuromuscular conditions

-1. A first-time seizure or episodes that look like staring spells, jerking, or sudden loss of awareness
+1. A first-time seizure, or episodes that look like staring spells, jerking, or sudden loss of awareness

 2. Frequent or severe headaches that disrupt school, sleep, or daily activities